 - Negotiating your interest rate

-Lender credits can be structured a few different ways, depending on what the lender agrees to cover and how much the borrower is willing to increase their mortgage rate.
+Lender credits can work in a few different ways, depending on what the lender agrees to cover and how much the borrower is willing to increase their mortgage rate.
+For example:

 - The lender might cover all the borrower’s closing costs

 - The lender might cover its own fees and third-party services (like the appraisal) but not prepaid items (like property taxes and homeowners insurance)